Kyle Hackland: Boy, 16, charged with teenager's murder

 Kyle Hackland, 17, was attacked in Southlea Road in Withington, Manchester at about 11:30 GMT on 22 November.

-A 16-year-old boy, who cannot be named due to his age, has been charged with murder and possession of a bladed article.
+The boy, who cannot be named due to his age, is due to appear at Manchester and Salford Magistrates Court later charged with murder and possession of a bladed article.

-He has been remanded in custody and is due to appear at Manchester and Salford Magistrates Court later.

-Kyle's family described him as a "kind and well-mannered young boy" who had "never failed to say 'love you' as he walked out the door".
+Kyle's family described him as a "kind and well-mannered young boy".

-They said they were left "completely broken" by his death.
+In a statement they said he "never failed to say 'love you' as he walked out the door", adding that they had been left "completely broken" by his death.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk